HL7/davinci-crd/src/pagecontent/hooks.md

 As well, the `draftOrders` Bundle includes MedicationRequests that reference 2 formulary medications (in addition to just pointing to medications by RxNorm code), ask for fulfillment by one pharmacy Organization (456) and are all ordered by the same PractitionerRole ABC.
 Most importantly, they are all tied to the same Coverage record DEF.

-Note: This query also presumes that all of this information would be relevant to the CRD service.
-In practice, the service would only query the information actually needed to determine coverage requirements.
-Also, the server will only be able to query data where the scopes made available in the `fhirAuthorization.scope` actually allow the desired queries.
+Note: This query also presumes that all this information would be relevant to the CRD service.
+In practice, the service would only query the information needed to determine coverage requirements.
+Also, the server will only be able to query data where the scopes made available in the `fhirAuthorization.scope` permit the desired queries.

 The bundle uses a mixture of 'read' and 'search' operations to retrieve the relevant resources.
 The fragments shown are generic and should work with both STU3 and R4.